iudexus/RestomodKB/notes.md

 Now, I used a spreadsheet as a sortable reference when building the matrix, but I labeled my row values according to the on-board pullup resister positions they're connected to, which for whatever reason, is out of sequential order on the pinout.
 For simplicity, I broke each row out into its own sheet in the spreadsheet and labeled them 0-7 for consistency with the matrix in code.
 I do also have a column missing 4 values, so these will be represented with \0.

+Keyboard.h is no longer sufficient, also had to add KeyboardLayout.h to includes

 game explosion magic around noon tmrw